 Guinea pigs are highly social creatures, and they thrive with other guinea pigs in their cage.
 It is best to adopt two Rex pets at the same time so that they can grow up with each other.
 If you are unsure if you want to adopt more than one, keep in mind that your new pet will require extra love and attention from you.

 If you introduce another guinea pig into your Rex’s habitat, monitor their interactions to make sure that they will get along.
 Although Rex’s are very friendly and social, they may not like the new cage mate.
-Although it is less common, some guinea pigs may not bond.
+Also, although it is less common, some guinea pigs may not bond.
 If your pets do not share space well, you can place them each in individual cages next to each other so that they can still socialize.

 A guinea pig cage should have enough space for all of your guinea pigs to move around, burrow, play, and eat comfortably.
 On average, a 30” x 36” cage is large enough for one guinea pig.
 If you have more than one, you should buy a cage that measures 7.5 feet squared for each cage mate.
 Rabbit cages are a good alternative for housing more than one guinea pig, as long as it meets the size requirements.